JioTV-Go/jiotv_go/README.md

 - If you prefer a specific path or folder for your `credentials.json`, set the environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.

-- Need to use a custom DNS?
-Set the environment variable `JIOTV_DNS=1.1.1.1` before launching the binary.

 ### **Remote Deployment Made Easy**

 In cases where remote server permissions prevent the creation of the `credentials.json` file, follow these steps: